-- Afghan cricket team were finalist in the Asian Cricket Council (ACC) U-15
+- Afghan cricket team was finalists in the Asian Cricket Council (ACC) U-15 Cup.

 - Afghanistan joined the South Asian Football Federation (SAFF).

-- Afghan cricket team were finalists in the Middle East Cup.
+- Afghan cricket team was finalists in the Middle East Cup.

 - Afghanistan women’s national football team was formed.